Vera Senkovskaja, Soprano

 In 2018 Vera retakes the soprano repertory.
-Sie prepared the roles of Tatiana(Eurasia Festival 2020), Lisa, Mimi and Fiordiligie.
+Sie prepared the roles of Tatiana(Eurasia Festival 2020), Lisa, Mimi.

 Currently Vera Senkovskaja is actively touring in Russia, France and Germany gaining wide recognition among her audience.
 She has performed in the Russian House of Art Songs, Pillar Hall of Unions in Moscow, Irkutsk Regional Philharmonic Hall, Gombert Castle in Marseille, Richebois Castle, the Cathedral of Karl the Liberator in Kassel…

 Vera’s repertoire includes musical compositions of Vivaldi, Hendel, Mozart, Tchaikovsky, Rachmaninoff, Schumann, Wolf, Fauré, Poulenc, Britten and many of our contemporaries whose fame and glory grow stronger as the new audiences discover the talent of Vera Senkovskaja.